 Underutilized RIs can be put on a list and socialized within your organization (email, shared doc, etc) so the next time someone needs to spin up an AWS resource, encourage them to reference your list of unused RIs and use an instance of a matching type.

 The RI tool can only see RIs that the user's account can see.
-An Amazon consolidated billing parent account cannot see activity of the child account that occurred before it entered into the consolidated billing relationship.
+An Amazon consolidated billing parent account cannot see the activity of the child account that occurred before it entered into the consolidated billing relationship.
 This means that the parent account cannot see reserved instances belonging to the child that were purchased before the consolidated billing relationship began.

 The suggested workaround is to add an IAM credential for the child account to Cloudability, in addition to the consolidated billing parent account.
 The RI Tool will then be able to see the reservations that were purchased by the child account.
 Cloudability will automatically de-duplicate any overlapping data.